 8. Myoclonic epilepsy

 Myoclonic head jerks or spasm can be seen in babies during epilepsy.
-This may be due to neurological disorders (4).
+This may be due to serious neurological disorders (4).

 It is a disorder where babies do head-bobbing, with rapid eye movement called nystagmus.
 Sometimes, they may hold their neck in an abnormal position.
 This condition usually occurs between four months and one year of age and resolves later in life (5).